TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 10/Proverbs 10.3.md

 ---

-Jehovah will not suffer the soul of the righteous to famish; But he thrusteth away the desire of the wicked.
+Yahweh will not allow the soul of the righteous to go hungry, but he thrusts away the desire of the wicked.